 It’s probably the most popular holiday destination for West Australians because it’s relatively inexpensive to get there, there are so many things to see and do in Bali and Five Star in Bali is within reach of the average pocket whereas Five Star in WA possibly isn’t.
 But attention to detail is present at all levels of accommodation and wherever you look, certainly not just confined to hotels or resorts.

 Bali is steeped in culture

 Arguably one of the most beautiful islands in the world it’s steeped in a complex culture, and although it might in comparison be poor when judged by Western terms, it’s rich in art, spirituality and mythology.

 Magically though, Bali has a way of taking over your senses.

 Everything in Bali feels voluptuous; bigger and brighter.
 There’s a mysteriousness to the island, and of course it’s like a playground for holidaying visitors.

 I think that Bali induces superlatives – it’s been called the split gate to heaven, paradise, and garden of Eden, and as you walk between waxy red and yellow flowers which hang like sculpted carvings from banana-type palm trees you begin to understand why.

 There are also lilies, big white affairs and smaller feathery ones, along with the ever present frangipani trees, their sweet, cloying scent hanging suggestively in the air, or behind my ears – you’ll be offered lots of flowers to decorate your hair with.

 There are several airlines that fly to Bali.
 We’ve flown with Garuda, Jetstar and Virgin and been happy with all three airlines.
 However, at the end of the day I generally juggle the cost of an airfare against my airline of choice.
-I always do flight comparisons, and often search for Cheap Flights which brings up different options and helps with my decision making.

 Things to see and do in Bali